yeojz/otplib/apps/docs/guide/danger-zone.md

 guardrails.MAX_WINDOW = 30; // TypeError: Cannot assign to read only property
 ```

-## Best Practices

-1. **Document Your Reasoning**: Leave comments explaining why you override defaults
-2. **Start Conservative**: Override minimally, only what's needed
-3. **Test Thoroughly**: Validate that relaxed limits don't introduce vulnerabilities
-4. **Monitor in Production**: Log guardrail overrides for security audits
-5. **Review Regularly**: Reassess whether overrides are still necessary

 ## Related Documentation

 - [Security Best Practices](./security.md) - General security guidelines
 - [Advanced Usage](./advanced-usage.md) - Advanced configuration options
 - [RFC Implementations](./rfc-implementations.md) - Standards compliance

-## Summary

-Guardrails protect your application from common security pitfalls.
-Override them only when:

-- ✅ You have a specific, documented requirement
-- ✅ You understand the security implications
-- ✅ You've exhausted alternatives (fixing root cause, using different algorithms)
-- ✅ You've tested thoroughly in a safe environment

-When in doubt, use the defaults.
-They're designed to balance security and usability for the vast majority of use cases.